MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/media-queries.md

 ---
 description: Learn how Media Queries enable you to scope a stylesheet to a set of precise device capabilities.
-title: Dev guide: Media queries - Microsoft Edge Development
+title: Dev guide - Media queries - Microsoft Edge Development
 author: libbymc
 ---